jaygrossman/jaygrossman.github.io/_posts/2024-08-04-inventory_cataloging_and_putaway_choices_for_my_sports_card_collection.md

 <p>While I am certainly happy with my organization and my sales, I could not bring myself to sort new items and then shuffling them around in a Fixed-Location scenario.</p>

 <p>I think it is pretty obvious that I needed something else!
-Thankfully I can learn from some of my experience and discussions with friends who are into solving logistics probelms.</p>
+Thankfully, I can learn from some of my experience and discussions with friends who are into solving logistics prolbems.</p>

 <h5>Case Study: Rent the Runway moved to Dynamic Putaway</h5>